clairmclafferty/azimuth1-new-website/_posts/2015-10-15-giscavenger.md

 ---

 If you're heading to the 26th Annual Virginia GIS Conference next week, you can have a little fun with a geo-challenge we've set up.
-You'll need to find the <!--more--> map provided to you in your conference bag at registration.
+You'll need to find the map provided to you in your conference bag at registration.
 Open it up and you'll find directions to two of four geo-tokens we've placed around town, nearby the conference.
 Get out there, discover some areas of Charlottesville, and if you find a token and bring it back to us at the Azimuth1 booth in the exhibit hall, you'll win a prize for your effort.
 Follow us on Twitter for more info during the conference https://twitter.com/Azimuth1Tech

 <img style="img-fluid float: right" src="{{site.baseurl}}/{{page.folder}}/geotokens.jpg">